 Over time, most runners get a really good sense of their running pace.
 However, if you are beginner, it will in most cases be beneficial learning to know your body’s signals, as the first experience.
 Then you can use a heart rate monitor later, be instead aware of your breathing, listen to it and adjust the pace accordingly.

 The Borg Scale

-You can measure your running intensity by a scale.
+You can measure your running intensity on a scale.
 A very useful way to gauge how hard you run is to use the Borg Scale of Perceived Exertion.
 The Borg Scale takes into account your actual running level.
 It matches how hard you feel you are running.

 In this way, the Borg scale (RPE) – Rate of perceived Exertion – can give you an indication of how hard you train i.e. the intensity at which you run.
 The principle is that you must feel your way and assess how much effort you train and then put a number on.

 The Borg scale goes from 1-20 but in our case, we want to make a modification because it gives a better understanding and picture concerning running training.
 If we put a 0 after the number it corresponds roughly to your heart rate, i.e. from 6 – 20 gives from 60 beats/min. at rest to 200 beats/min. by high intensive training.
 So, it goes from 6 to 20 instead of 1 – 20, because it is more pertinent and gives a better picture concerning marathon training.

 An intensity of around 13 to 17 on the Borg scale, gives the “normal” marathon training area (LSD), corresponding to a heart rate of 130 – 170 beats/min.